 In the last section, we examined the three levels of victimization regarding shattered assumptions, secondary wounding, and victim thinking.
 We also presented PTSD resulting from sexual abuse and natural disasters.

-in this track, we will discuss means of helping the client recall the trauma as an emotional participant, and we will examine PTSD resulting from sexual abuse.
+In this section, we will present challenges in helping clients recall their emotions during their trauma: resistant clients, risks, and unresolved grief and anger.
+Also in this section, we will discuss means of helping the client recall the trauma as an emotional participant, and we will examine PTSD resulting from sexual abuse.

 3 Challenges to Recalling Emotions

 ♦ #1 Resistant Clients

 First, we will discuss clients who are resistant to face their emotions.
 Many people would stereotypically apply this characteristic of resistance to emotions to men only, but I have found that women may be just as resistant as men.
 Usually, this resistance stems from two fears: a fear of suffering and a fear of losing control of oneself.

 The fear of suffering is understandable because many clients do not wish to relive the feelings of terror, anger, and helplessness that they experienced during the trauma.
 Those clients who are impaired by the fear of loss of control create this fear through a defense mechanism designed to protect them from ever feeling powerless again.
 The overwhelming influence of emotions can recreate the climatic helplessness they felt during the trauma.

 Matt was a PTSD client of mine who had a fear of losing control if he recalled the emotions he experienced while he was being sexually abused by his uncle.
 Matt stated, "Look, I put all that shit into a little box and the box doesn’t need to be opened.
 I’m in charge of myself now, not my emotions.
 That little box does not need to be opened."